arvidle/video-process-mining-public/README.md

 ## Step 1: Internal evaluation

-To reproduce internal validation, run [evaluation/cross_validation.py](evaluation/cross_validation.py).
+To reproduce internal validation, run [evaluation/cross_validation.py](evaluation/cross_validation.py) (with the abstraction smoothing parameter set to 20).
 The conformance checking results are output to a .csv file in the same directory, and can be visualized using [evaluation/plot_evaluation.py](evaluation/plot_evaluation.py).

 ## Step 2: External evaluation